jaermaine/NetcafeAccountManagementSystem/README.md

 # Netcafe Account Management System

 > This is a database system for internet cafes to store accounts, and add hours to those accounts.
-> It can be access remotely, through the web without needing to go into the internet cafe.
+> It can be accessed remotely through the web without needing to go into the internet cafe.

 ___
 ## Project Assumptions